EMS Ambulance and Fire Dispatch Software

 - Prior authorization requirements (if any), accounting for the selected patient’s current authorizations.

-- Patient’s usual service level (wheelchair or stretcher).
+- Patient’s usual service level and any warnings previously recorded.

 After booking, one additional mouseclick assigns the call to an eligible unit.
+Two more clicks to assign additional responders.
 And never again can a call be assigned to the wrong unit.
-AngelTrack tracks all vehicle and crew certifications, making it impossible to assign a call to an unqualified or illegal unit.
+AngelTrack tracks all vehicle and crew certifications and capabilities, to show dispatchers which units are qualified to respond.

-Because AngelTrack knows the certificates and licenses held by all crew members and vehicles, it insures that calls are assigned only to those crews and vehicles that can handle them.
+Because AngelTrack knows the certificates and capabilities of all crew members and vehicles, both EMS and fire, it insures that calls are assigned only to those crews and vehicles that can handle them.
 At any time a dispatcher can override these guardrails, but it will always be in full knowledge of what qualifications the call requires versus what qualifications the crew possesses.

 AngelTrack also makes suggestions about crew assignments, based on the location of crews versus the location of the pickup.
 Dispatchers no longer need to perform as much mentally taxing geographic visualization in order to decide which crew is closest.